 AbacusLaw allows you to centralize your daily and weekly activities to improve productivity and automate many routine tasks to increase your billing time.
 You can modify and tailor the software to your firm’s specialization and size.

 What Are the Benefits of Legal Automation?

 Legal automation allows busy lawyers to increase productivity, save time, and grow their firms purposefully.
-When you free yourself and your support staff from manually drafting documents and reviewing them, processing client intake, and following up on invoices, you’ll be able to focus on the aspects of your firm that truly need your personal attention.
+When you free yourself and your support staff from manually drafting documents and reviewing them, processing client intake, and following up on invoices, you’ll be able to focus on the aspects of your firm that genuinely need your attention.

-Legal firm automation can benefit you by:
+Legal department automation can benefit you by:

 - Opening up time for more valuable tasks